Should Seniors Get AARP’s Auto Insurance?

 You’ve heard of AARP and its auto insurance program, but is the time right for you to try it out?

-While AARP is focused on people aged 50 or more, technically there is no age requirement to join.
+While AARP is focused on people aged in their 50s, 60s, 70s, and older, technically there is no age requirement to join.
 As long as you pay the $16 fee, you can gain access to AARP’s large range of discount programs, travel deals, and services.

 Just being a senior citizen gets you many discounts at restaurants, movie theaters, and through other programs.
-However, through AARP everything is one place with one card and membership guide.
+However, through AARP, everything is in one place with one card and membership guide.
 This can be convenient when trying to remember what all you qualify for.

 There are many resources that discuss the full range of benefits offered by AARP, but this article will focus more on the auto insurance program.